ScGilroy/ScGilroy.github.io/index.md

     section_id: about
     background_style: bg-about
     title: About Me
     text: I am a recent Master's graduate from the University of California, Berkeley in which I studied Mechanical Engineering and focused on the concentration of Robotics and Controls.
 I performed my Master's thesis under the supervision of Dr. Koushil Sreenath on Jumping with the MIT Mini Cheetah through an obstacle.
-Previously I worked as an R&D Engineer at Air Techniques on their dental imaging department which gathered experience with design verification, prototyping and product improvements.  <br> <br> Currently in my free time, I continue to work towards advancing my previous algorithm which was developed for my Master's thesis.
-Additionally, I am very passionate about continuing my learning and further refining my skills which I often find myself working on new projects or learning through online courses. <br> <br> I am a space enthusiast where I enjoy looking and photographing planets and I love to travel, exploring new places and locations throughout the United States and Canada.
+Previously I worked as an R&D Engineer at Air Techniques in their dental imaging department which gathered experience with design verification, prototyping, and product improvements. <br> <br> Currently, in my free time, I continue to work towards advancing my previous algorithm which was developed for my Master's thesis.
+Additionally, I am very passionate about continuing my learning and further refining my skills which I often find myself working on new projects or learning through online courses. <br> <br> I am a space enthusiast where I enjoy looking and photographing planets and I love to work on new and exotic projects of all different engineering sectors.

   - type: proj.html
     section_id: projects